LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 .. note::

-   SimulatorToFMU.py detects the Python version used to export the FMU and include binaries for Python 2.7 or Python 3.5.
-Hence it is important to use the correct version of Python when invoking SimulatorToFMU.py.
+   SimulatorToFMU detects the Python version used to export the FMU and include binaries for Python 2.7 or Python 3.5.
+Hence it is important to use the correct version of Python when invoking SimulatorToFMU.

 Exporting a Simulator with Python 2.7
 """""""""""""""""""""""""""""""""""""